Digital Asset Repository: Improving Brand Consistency at Scale

 Assets were downloaded in the first month

-The new digital asset repository has become a crucial tool for reducing visual design debt.
-It has improved brand consistency and reduced legal risks.
+The new digital asset repository has become a crucial tool for reducing visual design debt, improving brand consistency, and mitigating legal risk across Philips’ product teams.

-Product owners reported little or no errors with regards to assets during sprint reviews.
+Product owners reported fewer to no asset-related errors during sprint reviews, improving delivery confidence

 Key Outcomes & Results